June 9, 2021

-One question that has never been addressed is, do these different zones have the same or different potential to generate liver cancer?
+One question that has never been addressed is if these different zones have the same or different potential to generate liver cancer.
 What I found is that the same cancer-causing mutations in zone 1 vs. those in zone 3 lead to different cancer outcomes in mice.
 This suggests that the distinct metabolic processes being carried out in one zone vs. those in another can influence cancer development as well.
 My current work is to identify the specific metabolic genes that mediate these differences in the hopes that they can be therapeutically targeted to prevent or treat liver cancer.

 How did you become interested in your field?

 From a biological standpoint, cancer is an interesting disease.
 Life on Earth is primarily driven by evolution and natural selection, from the cellular level to the whole animal level.
 But in cancer, these principle forces are kicked into overdrive in a wholly self-destructive, detrimental manner.
 It’s very interesting to think about how this occurs and how it can be stopped.
 Clinically, cancer is a devastating disease and causes a huge burden on human health.
 Liver cancer, in particular, represents an unmet need in that the prognosis for liver cancer patients is typically poor.
 Though it can be tough to study liver cancer, I find it thoroughly rewarding to rise and meet this challenge head on because I have a great desire to be a scientific and clinical advocate for my patients in the future.